bisdn/bisdn.github.io/getting_started/configure_baseboxd.md

 ### Configure a local or remote controller

 BISDN Linux contains the prerequisites to control the switch by either local or remote OpenFlow controllers.
-The default configuration is a local controller.
+The default configuration is a local controller, with BISDN Linux currently supporting baseboxd and [Ryu](https://osrg.github.io/ryu/).

-Run the following scripts in the BISDN Linux shell to configure the local or remote usage.
+Run the following scripts in the BISDN Linux shell to configure the local or remote controller.

+#### Local controller

-To configure a local baseboxd controller, where the default OpenFlow port 6653 is used:
+To configure a local baseboxd controller using the default OpenFlow port 6653:

 ```
 sudo basebox-change-config -l baseboxd